 There are numerous opportunities to collect data and information and to examine utilization, contract compliance and case management performance throughout the CBCCF System of Care.
-The CBCCF QM Model takes advantage of these opportunities during routine events/processes that happen during the life of a case: at Case Transfer Staffings; High Risk staffings; assignment and approval of diversion services; participation in Level of Care Reviews; Family Service Team Meetings; Placement Support Staffings; service authorizations; Licensed Out-of-Home Care Audit; Adoption (Progress) Audits;

-Separated Sibling Staffings, Adoptive Applicant Review Staffings, and Youth Transition Team Meetings.
+The CBCCF QM Model takes advantage of these opportunities during routine events/processes that happen during the life of a case including but not limited to: assignment and approval of diversion services; Case Transfer Staffings; Critical Case Staffings; participation in Level of Care Multi-Disciplinary Staffings; Family Service Team Meetings; Placement Support Staffings; service authorizations; approval of Behavioral Management Plans; Human Trafficking assessment; Licensed Out-of-Home Care Audit; Adoption (Progress) Audits; Separated Sibling Staffings, Adoptive Applicant Review Committee; and Youth Transition Team Meetings.
 The CBCCF QM Model allows for immediate feedback to be given to the case manager/supervisor, requires coordination and cooperation among the parties and providers involved in a case, and results in a more individualized course of action which thereby imposes a greater likelihood that outcomes will be achieved more timely.
 The immediate feedback also allows for critical life, health, or safety factors that may affect a child to be addressed and corrected in a timely manner.
-By involving everyone from the case manager, supervisor, program director, and provider to CBCCF staff and managers in the daily activities of QM it ensures that all staff is engaged in the process of examining feedback and case data and are making improvements.
+By involving everyone from the case manager, supervisor, program director, and provider to CBCCF staff and managers in the daily activities of QM it ensures that all staff are engaged in the process of examining feedback and case data and are making informed decisions and improvements when needed.
 It allows for the early detection of performance deficiencies as well as promotes promising practice.

 CBCCF has program operational staff in each county specifically assigned to program oversight, and quality management staff specifically assigned to coordinate quality management functions.
 The staff person with the lead role of administering the plan is titled the Quality and Training Director.
-The CBCCF Quality/Training Director (QTD) has the primary responsibility for execution of the quality management plan submitted by CBCCF and accepted by the Department's Central Region Quality Assurance Office.
-The QTD provides coordination and oversight of all QM required activities and ensures all appropriate information is relayed to the Department's Office of Child Welfare Performance & Quality Management staff on ratings from RSF and CFSR reviews.
-The QTD is also responsible for maintaining and updating the CBCCF Quality Management Plan & reporting progress on the Contract Oversight Unit Corrective Action Plan and providing this information to the CBCCF Chief Executive Officer (CEO), Chief Operational Officer (COO), Network Support Director, Vice President of Operations and County Executive Directors for reporting to the CBCCF Board/ Provider Advisory Boards and stakeholders.
+The CBCCF Quality/Training Director (QTD) has the primary responsibility for execution of the quality management plan submitted by CBCCF and accepted by the Department's Office of Child Welfare.
+The QTD provides coordination and oversight of all QM required activities and ensures all appropriate information is relayed to the Department's Office of Child Welfare on ratings from RSF and CFSR reviews.
+The QTD is also responsible for maintaining and updating the CBCCF Quality Management Plan; reporting progress on the Contract Oversight Unit Corrective Action Plan and CFSR CBCCF Program Improvement Plan; and providing this information to the CBCCF Chief Executive Officer (CEO), Chief Operational Officer (COO), Network Support Director, Vice President of Operations and County Executive Directors for reporting to the CBCCF Board/ Provider Advisory Boards and stakeholders.
 The Quality Management Plan provides the framework to evaluate system performance and compliance with local CBCCF processes/protocols, the System of Care, Florida Administrative Code, Florida Statutes, and the Adoption Safe Family Act.

-CBCCF Quality Assur CBCCF Quality Assurance Staff Administrative Service Center: Diane Greene, QTD Seminole County: Shelly Rose, QAM Orange County: Johanna Moronta, QAM Sheryl Charles-White, QAM Nikki Riggsbee, ICPC/OCS Manager (all 3 counties) Osceola County: Miguelina Jorge, QAM Amanda Rudy: Accreditation & Risk Ma (all 3 counties)
+CBCCF Quality Assurance Staff Administrative Service Center: Diane Greene, QTD Seminole County: Shelly Rose, QAM Orange County: Johanna Moronta, QAM Sheryl Charles-White, QAM Ebonie Hopkins, ICPC/OCS Manager (all 3 counties) Osceola County: Miguelina Jorge, QAM Amanda Rudy: Accreditation & Risk Manager (all 3 counties)